Managing the Arthritic TMJ

 BITE TREATMENT

-One thing that is needed for healthy facial growth is a stable natural bite.
+Healthy facial growth requires a stable natural bite.
 For the TMJs to acquire a good fit between the opposing bones, the natural bite must provide a consistent and centrally located bracing platform for the lower jawbone as well as smooth consistent chewing pathways in and out of it.
 If the bite keeps shifting even slightly, the bony contours of the TMJs keep remodeling to try and fit a moving target.
 In many people with TMJ disorders, the bite has been destabilized by either the dislocation of the disk or ongoing TMJ degeneration that causes loss of height in one or both of the condyles, and it has not yet restabilized sufficiently for healthy TMJ function.
 Restabilizing a bite in these cases usually requires only grinding down a couple of high spots, which usually costs a few hundred dollars, or building up a couple of low spots, which usually costs hundreds but not thousands of dollars.
 In a few cases, restabilizing a bite can require significant dental work such as crowns or orthodontics.
 These options are explained further in THE ROLE OF THE BITE under the tab TMJ DISORDERS.

 OPEN SURGERY of the TMJ is risky, because failures can be disasterous due to a build-up of scar tissue can prevent natural adaptation.
 Further surgeries are necessary to clean out the scar tissue, but the chance of eliminating the pain decreases with each successive surgery.
 For that reason, even the oral surgery journals warn that open TMJ surgery should be considered a last resort.
 Unfortunately, there are still oral surgeons who only provide a simple nightguard before concluding that conservative treatment is ineffective and therefore surgery is necessary.